-- Leicestershire Education Psychology Service - Behaviour Support Service - Social Care - Speech and Language Service (Class teacher also liaises) - Specialist Outreach Services e.g. Autism Outreach, ADHD solutions - Occupational Therapy - Physiotherapy - Education Service for Deaf & Partially Hearing Children - Child & Adolescent Mental Health Service - Education Service for Blind & Partially Sighted Pupils
+- Leicestershire Education Psychology Service - Behaviour Support Service - Social Care - Speech and Language Service (Class teacher also liaises) - Specialist Outreach Services E.g. Autism Outreach, ADHD solutions - Occupational Therapy - Physiotherapy - Education Service for Deaf and Partially Hearing Children - Child and Adolescent Mental Health Service - Education Service for Blind and Partially Sighted Pupils

-Information about how equipment and facilities to support children and young people with special educational needs will be secured.
+Information about how equipment and facilities to support children and young people with special educational needs and disabilities will be secured.

-All pupils with SEND will have access to Element 1 (£4,000 per pupil as a basic entitlement within school delegated budget) and Element 2 of a school's budget (additional funding through the school's delegated national SEND budget - £6,000 of additional support per pupil).
-For those with the most complex needs, additional funding 'Top Up' Funding may be required above the £6,000 of Element 2 to meet the needs of the assessed pupil - this is centrally retained by the Local Authority.
+All children with SEND will have access to Element 1 (£4,000 per pupil as a basic entitlement within school delegated budget) and Element 2 of a school's budget (Additional funding through the school's delegated national SEND budget - £6,000 of additional support per pupil).
+For those with the most complex needs, additional funding 'SEND Intervention Funding" may be required above the £6,000 of Element 2 to meet the needs of the assessed pupil - this is centrally retained by the Local Authority.

-The SENDCo is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with statements of special educational needs and Education Health and Care plans.
+The SENDCo is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school.
+This includes the provision for children with statements of special educational needs and Education Health and Care plans.

-The head teacher informs the governing body as to how the funding allocated to support Special Educational Needs has been employed.
-The head teacher and the SENDCo meet termly to agree on how to use funds directly related to statements.
+The headteacher informs the governing body as to how the funding allocated to support Special Educational Needs has been employed.
+The Head teacher and the SENDCo's meet termly to agree on how to use funds directly related to Education Health and Care plans.

-The arrangements for consulting parents/carers of children with special educational needs about, and involving such parents/carers in, the education of their child.
+The arrangements for consulting parents/carers of children with special educational needs about, and involving such parents/carers in, theeducation of their child.